-In August 2021, the board of directors formed a compliance committee, which consists of Shawn C. Tomasello and Robert Blum.
+In August 2021, the board of directors formed a compliance committee, which consists of Shawn C. Tomasello and Julian Adams.
 Ms. Tomasello serves as chairperson of the committee.
-The function of the compliance committee is described in the approved charter of the committee and includes assisting the board of directors in overseeing the Company's development, operation and monitoring of a compliance program consistent with the Office of Inspector General's compliance program guidance for pharmaceutical manufacturers (and any foreign equivalent guidance provided by relevant authorities outside the United States), as well as the identification and evaluation of the Company's principal legal and regulatory compliance risks attendant to operating in the health care and life sciences industry.
+The function of the compliance committee is described in the approved charter of the committee and includes assisting the board of directors in overseeing our development, operation and monitoring of a compliance program consistent with the Office of Inspector General's compliance program guidance for pharmaceutical manufacturers (and any foreign equivalent guidance provided by relevant authorities outside the United States), as well as the identification and evaluation of our principal legal and regulatory compliance risks attendant to operating in the health care and life sciences industry.